douglasalves-dev/accessible-form-ui/README.md

 creating an accessible form UI using only HTML and CSS that is easy to use for all users, including those with disabilities.

+## Project Preview

+Check it out [here](https://douglasalves-dev.github.io/accessible-form-ui/) to see the project.